Yaws: Signs and symptoms

+Yaws primarily occurs in children, most frequently in those aged 6–10.

-Yaws is classified as primary, secondary, and tertiary; this is useful, but people often have a mix of stages.
+Yaws is classified as primary, secondary, and tertiary; this can be clinically useful, but infected patients often have a mix of stages.

 Within 9–90 days (but usually about 21 days) of infection, a painless but distinctive "mother yaw" nodule appears.
 Initially reddened and inflamed, it may become a papilloma, which can then become an ulcer, possibly with a yellow crust.
-Mother yaws are most commonly found on the legs and ankles, and are rarely found on the genitals (unlike syphilis) The mother yaw enlarges and becomes warty in appearance.
+Mother yaws are most commonly found on the legs and ankles, and are rarely found on the genitals (unlike syphilis).
+The mother yaw enlarges and becomes warty in appearance.
 Nearby "daughter yaws" may also appear simultaneously.
 This primary stage resolves completely, with scarring, within 3–6 months.
 The scar is often pigmented.

-The secondary stage occurs months to two years later (but usually 1–2 months later), and may thus begin when the mother yaw has not yet healed.
+The secondary stage occurs months to two years later (but usually 1–2 months later), and may thus begin when the mother's wound has not yet healed.
 It happens when the bacterium spreads in the blood and lymph.
 It begins as multiple, pinhead-like papules; these initial lesions grow and change in appearance and may last weeks before healing, with or without scarring.